About Beats noise cancellation and noise isolation

-Passive noise isolation, active noise cancelation, and Pure ANC work in different ways to block ambient noise.
+Passive noise isolation and active noise cancellation work in different ways to block ambient noise.

 Passive noise isolation

-Noise isolating earphones and headphones inherently block out ambient noise without batteries.
-Adjustable-fit eartips on earphones and extra earcup padding on headphones act as physical barriers to keep unwanted noise from reaching your ears.
+Noise-isolating earphones and headphones block out ambient sounds physically.
+Adjustable-fit eartips on earphones and extra earcup padding on headphones minimize unwanted external noise.
 These barriers also help prevent people around you from hearing your music.